syncfusion-content/windowsforms-docs/WindowsForms/Spell-Checker/Getting-Started.md

 To add control manually in C#, follow the given steps:

-**Step 1** : Add the following required assembly references to the project:
+Step 1.
+Add the following required assembly references to the project:

         * Syncfusion.Tools.Base.dll
         * Syncfusion.Tools.Windows.dll